-Despite numerous studies on skill development, we know little about the causal effects of music training on cognitive and non-cognitive skills.
-This study examines how long-term music training during childhood and youth affects the development of cognitive skills, school grades, personality, time use and ambition using representative data from the German Socio-Economic Panel (SOEP).
-Our findings suggest that adolescents with music training have better cognitive skills and school grades and are more conscientious, open and ambitious.
-These effects do not differ by socio-economic status.
-Music improves cognitive and non-cognitive skills more than twice as much as sports, theater ordance.
-In order to address the non-random selection into music training, we take into account detailed information on parents, which may determine both the decision to pursue music lessons and educational outcomes: socio-economic background, personality, involvement with the child's school, and taste for the arts.
-In addition, we control for the predicted probability to give up music before age 17 as well as the adolescent's secondary school type.
-We provide evidence that our results are robust to both reverse causality and the existence of partly treated individuals in the control group.
+Despite numerous studies on skill development, we know little about the effects of extracurricular music activities on cognitive and non-cognitive skills.
+This study examines how music training during childhood and youth affects the development of cognitive skills, school grades, personality, time use and ambition using data from the German Socio-Economic Panel (SOEP).
+Our findings suggest that adolescents with music training have better school grades, are more conscientious, open and ambitious.
+These effects are stronger among adolescents from lower socio-economic status.
+In order to address the non-random selection into playing music, we take into account detailed information on the child and its parents, which may determine both the decision to pursue music lessons and educational outcomes.
+While lacking truly exogenous variations in music activities, our results are robust to a large range of sensitivity tests.
+We thereby approach causality better than previous observational studies.